jf-marino/munka-coupons/README.md

 5. [**Unlocking codes**](cases/unlock_codes.md)
 6. [**Redeeming codes**](cases/redeem_code.md)

+## Assumptions

+This design assumes that admin users will be authenticated using JWT tokens.
+However, it is not defined anywhere where these tokens are generated or validated.
+Some operations will require authentication and authorization (for example, creating a book) and others will be public (for example, redeeming a code).
+In the cases where an operation requires auth an `Authorization` header will be defined in the request of that operation.

 ## Database

 The following ERD describes the shape of the data that the use cases assume.